skiptools/skip-unit/README.md

 SkipUnit depends on the [skip](https://source.skip.dev/skip) transpiler plugin and has no additional library dependencies.

-It is part of the core *SkipStack* and is not intended to be imported directly.
+It is part of the *Skip Core Frameworks* and is not intended to be imported directly.
 The module is transparently adopted through the translation of `import XCUnit` into `import skip.unit.*` by the Skip transpiler.

 ## Parity Testing